styxali/amazon_scraping/README.md

 Amazon product scraping in node js

-# To Run the app locally:
+# To run the app locally:

 DEBUG=amazon_scraping:* & npm start

-#To see it in heroku:
+# To see it in heroku:

 https://historic-channel-islands-88685.herokuapp.com/